NetApp/trident/docs/reference/tridentctl.rst

         --trident-image string    The Trident image to install.
         --use-custom-yaml         Use any existing YAML files that exist in setup directory.
         --use-ipv6                Use IPv6 for Trident's communication.
+        --autosupport-proxy       The address/port of a proxy for sending Autosupport Telemetry --autosupport-image       The container image for Autosupport Telemetry --silence-autosupport     Don't send autosupport bundles to NetApp automatically.

 logs
 ----